rtlee9/flattening/readme.md

 ## Usage

-To use the tool, follow these steps:
+To use the CLI tool, follow these steps:

 1. Run the CLI tool by executing the command `python flatten.py`, setting slab parameters as documented below.